pelithne/k8s/workshop-no-sp.md

 The following ````deploy```` stage, has two jobs.
 One for pulling the container from the registry, and one for deploying the application to you AKS cluster.

-Have a look at the ````containers```` statement:
+It´s fairly self-explanatory, but have a look at the ````containers```` statement:

 ````yaml
 containers: |
                 $(containerRegistry)/$(imageRepository):$(tag)
 ````

 What this will do is to replace the container reference in your kubernetes manifest with the container that was pushed in the build stage.
+This is using a string replacement, which is why you needed to change your manifest to point to your own Azure Container Registry in an earlier step.

 #### 3.7.3.4.
 Use Service Connections in pipeline